tembo-io/website/blog/2023-09-14-four-types-of-extensions/index.md

 ## Automate everything

 We want to make it possible to automatically install and turn on any Postgres extension.
-For this reason, we are seeking to qualify all known extensions by these two dimensions: `CREATE EXTENSION` true or false, and requires `LOAD` true or false.
+For this reason, we are seeking to qualify all known extensions by these two dimensions: requires `CREATE EXTENSION` true or false, and requires `LOAD` true or false.

 To enable the community, that metadata is being published on [Trunk](https://pgt.dev).
 On [Tembo Cloud](https://cloud.tembo.io), we leverage that information to automatically enable extensions.